3.2. AWG generation: Subcomponents¶

 The slab template is used by the aperture in two ways:

-- The field profile at the aperture opening (the output of the transition) is calculated as an expansion of the slab modes
+1. The field profile at the aperture opening is decomposed in terms the modes of the slab template

 First, let’s check the output field at the aperture into the slab.
-In this case, it is calculated automatically using CAMFR, similarly to Optimize the MMI using CAMFR.
+In this case, it is calculated automatically using CAMFR, similarly to Multi-mode interferometer (MMI).

 # Field model